 By: Kimberly M. Dickinson, MD, MPH & Theresa W. Guilbert, MD, MS, FAAP

 COVID-19.
-Some parents may have questions and concerns about cloth face coverings, and we're here to help.
+They can be especially important for children younger than age 12, who are not yet eligible for the COVID vaccines.
+Some parents may have questions and concerns about face masks, and we're here to help.

 Here are 5 common questions about kids and masks, along with evidence-based information that will put your mind at ease: